9/11 Memorial Facts | Learn More About the Memorial & Museum

-Almost 20 years after the worst terrorist attack in American history, the National 9/11 Memorial Museum has become one of the most visited locations in the city of New York.
+Marking the day of the worst terrorist attack in American history, the National 9/11 Memorial & Museum has become one of the most visited locations in New York.
 Even though the main aspects of the attack are well-known, a lot of interesting facts remain undiscovered.
-The Memorial Museum holds many such facts, waiting to be known by its visitors.
-We’ve put together some of the most interesting ones about the building that are sure to leave a lasting impression on you.
+We’ve put together some of the most interesting facts about the Memorial & Museum that are sure to leave a lasting impression on you.

 9/11 Memorial Facts | Overview